cbonello/flutter_app_intents/website/docs/intro.md

 - **Error Handling**: Comprehensive exception management for robust integrations.
 - **Detailed Documentation**: Includes extensive documentation and example apps.

+## Platform Support

+This package provides full voice assistant integration for **iOS** and **Android**:

+- ✅ **iOS 16.0+**: Complete App Intents support with Siri voice commands and Shortcuts app integration
+- ✅ **Android API 23+**: Full App Actions support with Google Assistant voice commands

+The package also compiles and runs on **macOS**, **Windows**, and **Linux**, with graceful degradation:
+- ✅ **UI functionality**: All user interface elements work normally
+- ✅ **Business logic**: Your app's core functionality remains intact
+- ❌ **Voice commands**: App Intents/App Actions are disabled (not supported by these platforms)
+- ℹ️ **Status indication**: Apps display a clear message indicating voice features are unavailable

+This allows developers to test UI and business logic on desktop platforms during development, even though voice assistant integration won't be available.

 ## Getting Started

 ### Flutter Plugin Installation